spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202106.0/catalog/products/product-options/creating-a-product-option.md

 **Tips and tricks**

+* To deselect all the products on the page, select **Deselect all on the page**.
+This is usually useful when you filter the products using the search field.
 * After deselecting products, you can view the products to be deassigned in the **Products to be deassigned** subtab.
 To unselect a product from being deassigned, select **Remove** next to the desired product.
-* To deselect all the products on the page, select **Deselect all on the page**.
-This is usually useful when you filter the products using the search field.

 ## Activating a product option
-Your product option is created, however, it is not activated.
-Thus, it will not be seen on the product details page.

-To activate a product option:

-On the *Edit product option* page, click **Activate** in the top right corner.
-**OR**
-On the *Product option list* page, click **Activate** for a specific product option in the _Actions_ column.
+To activate a product option, on the *Product option list* page, select **Activate** next to the desired product option.

 ### Reference information: Activating a product option